jabirali/tmux-tilish/README.md

 <kbd>Alt</kbd>+<kbd>0</kbd>-<kbd>9</kbd> *if* you open multiple tabs.
 If you
 use macOS, you likely want to configure the `Option` key to send either `Esc+` (`iTerm2`) or `Meta` (`Terminal.app`) under the keyboard settings of the app.

+It is also worth noting that `iTerm2` allows you to swap the `Cmd` and `Option` keys in the terminal app.
+I recommend giving this a try if you're on macOS, since the `Cmd` is more ergonomic than the `Option` key for extended use.

 If you use `xterm`, almost none of the <kbd>Alt</kbd> keys work by default.
 That can be fixed by adding this to `~/.Xresources`: